When to See a Periodontist

 - Related health concerns.
 Patients with heart disease, diabetes, osteopenia or osteoporosis are often diagnosed with correlating periodontal infections.
 The bacterial infection can spread through the blood stream, affecting other areas of the body.

 The inside of the mouth is normally lined with a special type of skin (mucosa) that is smooth and coral pink in color.
 Any alteration in this appearance could be a warning sign for a pathological process.
 The most serious of these is oral cancer.
 The following are common signs of a pathologic process or cancerous growth:

 - Reddish patches (erythroplasia) or whitish patches (leukoplakia) in the mouth.

 - A sore that fails to heal, and bleeds easily.

 - A lump or thickening on the skin lining the inside of the mouth.

 These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and/or neck.
 Pain does not always occur with pathology and, curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.
 We recommend performing an oral cancer self-examination monthly.

 Remember that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.
 Please contact us so we may help.

 Experiencing Symptoms of Gum Disease?

 Don’t delay treatment!
 Schedule an appointment with Drs.
-Reef or Villanueva.
+Reef, Villanueva or Herron.